Civil war in the home of Mexico’s Sinaloa cartel: Fear grips Culiacan

 He was bundled onto a small plane, he says.
 But he wasn’t alone.

-Guzman Lopez was the other passenger, and physically restrained him with zip ties.
+Guzman Lopez was the other passenger, and physically restrained him with zip ties, El Mayo’s letter said.
 After a short flight, they landed in El Paso, Texas, where US agents were waiting to take both of them into custody.

 When El Mayo’s lawyer, Frank Perez, released the letter on August 10, it sent shockwaves through Culiacan.